KnowageLabs/Knowage-Documentation/functionalities-guide/behavioural-model/index.rst

      There are some standard profile attributes always avaiable that dont' need to be defined for each user.
 These profile attributes are:

-     - *user_id* containts the user id of the logged in user
+     - *user_id* contains the user id of the logged in user
+     - *user_roles* contains the current user's roles, joined as a SQL IN clause fashion, for example: 'general_management','human_resources_management'
      - *TENANT_ID* contains the tenant to which the user belongs

 Note that an information button and a profile attribute button are available to guide user in writing the code properly, using the   syntax correctly and typing the right profile attribute name.